Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Read review

 Chime is a great option for those with a less-than-perfect banking history.
-Chime doesn't use ChexSystems when you apply for an account, meaning your past banking history isn't factored into your account application.
-Plus, unlike other second-chance checking accounts, there's no monthly fee and no minimum balance requirements.
-There's also SpotMe®, a fee-free overdraft service that 'spots' you up to $200 if you overdraft — the spotted amount is automatically repaid with your next direct deposit.
+Chime doesn't use ChexSystems when you apply for an account, so your past banking history isn't considered.
+There's also no monthly fee or minimum balance requirements.
+A standout perk is the SpotMe® feature, which is a fee-free overdraft service that 'spots' you up to $200 if you overdraft.
 On top of all that, Chime also has over 60,000 ATMs in its network, no foreign transaction fees, a free federal and state tax filing service, the Pay Anyone feature to send cash to anyone with a debit card, and the MyPay line of credit borrowing option.
 But as an online banking service, Chime has no physical branches and doesn't support joint accounts.

 Fee$0 per month